EXPRESSCLUSTER/CreateCluster/README.md

 ## clpconf
 - This is a DLL (clpconf.dll) to provide APIs to create a cluster.
 For details of APIs, please refer to [clpconf.h](https://github.com/EXPRESSCLUSTER/CreateCluster/blob/master/clpconf/src/clpconf.h).
+- There some sample code in sample-*** directories.

 ## clpcreate
 - This is a command (clpcreate.exe) to create a cluster.

-## Sample Code
-- There some sample code in sample-*** directories.
+For command line, please refer to CheateSheet.md.

 ## Special Thanks
 - Katsutoshi Hiroshige